 Flex and extend one leg at a time.
 Keep your legs straight (but knees unlocked) and your upper body straight and facing forward.
 Your eyes should be facing in front and your shoulder blades should be retracted.

-Start by making small swings and progress the stretch a little bit every swing.
+Start by making small swings and progress the stretch a little bit with every swing.
 After 10 or 15 swings you should be reaching your highest point.
 Do the same thing for the other leg.

 If you would like to go more advanced, don’t hold onto anything.
 I started doing this a few months ago and I must admit it takes great balance and coordination.
 It helps if you focus on one point and use your opposite hand to touch your toe.

 Check out this video for clarification of the exercise.

 This is another great exercise I use with my athletes.
 This exercise dynamically stretches your adductors and abductors and it goes great with the forward leg swing.
 I always use the two before any of my movement-based workouts.

 Find something to hold onto.
 I typically do mine against a wall.
 Face the wall and place both hands on it for balance.
 Swing one leg at a time from side to side.
 It helps if you get on your toes as you swing.